andrasq/node-qibl/README.md

 reusing, gathered into a single place.
 Most are pretty efficient, at times faster even than the equivalent built-in.

-If using the code cut-and-paste, include a comment line identifying the qibl source version that it came from, e.g.
+Use either directly as a dependency, or as a library of cut-and-paste functions.
+If using cut-and-paste, add an attribution comment line identifying the qibl source version that it came from, e.g.

     // adapted from qibl@1.4.0
     function subsample() { ... }